soilwise-he/Soilwise-Project-Backlog/github_soilwise_doc.md

 This is done by:
 - selecting the issue in the repository,
 - in the right border select the 'Projects' bar
-- select the "Soilwise Project Backlog"
+- select the "Soilwise Sprint Backlog"

 ![push_issue_to_backlog.png](push_issue_to_backlog.png)

-The "Soilwise Project Backlog" can now also be found in the list of projects
+The "Soilwise Sprint Backlog" can now also be found in the list of projects

 ![push_issue_to_backlog_1.png](push_issue_to_backlog_1.png)

-A last step consists of adding information to the issue in the "Soilwise Project Backlog":
+A last step consists of adding information to the issue in the "Soilwise Sprint Backlog":
-- go to the "Soilwise Project Backlog" via the "Projects" icon in the upper bar
+- go to the "Soilwise Sprint Backlog" via the "Projects" icon in the upper bar
-- select the "Soilwise Project Backlog"
+- select the "Soilwise Sprint Backlog"
 - select the specific issue
 - a window will appear with information logged to the issue
 - in the right panel under "Projects" add information relates to